 Similarly to other ilastik workflows, you can provide either images (e.g. *.png, *.jpg and *.tif) directly or pass hdf5 datasets.
 The image import procedure is detailed in Data Selection.
 Please note that the current version of the Counting module is limited to handling 2D data only, for this reason hdf5-datasets with a z-axis or a temporal axis will not be accepted.
 Only the training images required for the manual labeling have to be added in this way, the full prediction on a large dataset can be done via Batch Processing Data Selection.
 In the following tutorial we will use a dataset of microscopic cell images generated with SIMCEP.
 This dataset is publicly available at the following link.

-In this tutorial we have already imported some of the images in the file
+In this tutorial we have already imported an image in the project file

 As a first step, let us just load this project.
 You should be able to start from the window below.